Connect with others who understand.

 4. Hydrating Beverages

-Hydration recommendations vary depending on your environment and health, but a general guideline is to drink the equivalent of about half of your body weight in ounces.
+Hydration recommendations vary depending on your environment and health, but a general guideline is to drink the equivalent of about half of your body weight in ounces every day.
 According to this rule, if you weigh 180 pounds, it’s good to aim for 90 fluid ounces of fluids per day.

 To mix it up, or if water tastes unpleasant or unappealing during your cancer treatment, consider infusing your water with these ingredients for a hint of flavor: